Rhode Island Lottery

-The Rhode Island Lottery (or The Lot) is run by the government of Rhode Island.
+The Rhode Island Lottery (Also known as The Lot informally and as "Your Rhode Island Lottery" in marketing materials) is run by the government of Rhode Island.
 The modern form of the Rhode Island Lottery was inaugurated in 1974, following a constitutional amendment passed in 1973.
 It is a charter member of the Multi-State Lottery Association (MUSL).
-Rhode Island Lottery games include Mega Millions, Powerball, Wild Money, keno, and scratch tickets.
-Rhode Island also offers video lottery, which includes the multi-jurisdictional MegaHits game.
+Rhode Island Lottery games include Mega Millions, Powerball, Wild Money, Keno, and scratch tickets.
+The Rhode Island Lottery also offers online lottery games and oversees and regulates video lottery as well as sports betting.

 The minimum age to play the Rhode Island Lottery is 18.